tinisikumeh/my-projects/README.md

 -----------------------------------------------------
 https://gba.ninja/?autorun=https://tinisikumeh.github.io/CS2261/STUDIORAMA.gba
-a pop up will appear; make sure to click run anyway gba.ninja has a list of the controls press select to play/ pause the game press start to toggle the game instructions (you do this in the game intro)
+a pop up will appear; make sure to click run anyway (If this doesn't work, you can download the gba file and load it into gba.ninja to play the game) gba.ninja has a list of the controls press select to play/ pause the game press start to toggle the game instructions (you do this in the game intro)